Make a donation – one-off or regular giving.

 Our work is possible thanks to a community of generous people and organisations who support our work.
 Your generosity can help to further our efforts and make a bigger difference for young New Zealanders.

-Two easy ways that you can donate.
+Three easy ways that you can donate.

 1. Donate via Online banking

 Make a one-off donation or set up a regular payment to Inspiring Stories via our Kiwibank account – #38-9017-0138250-07.

 Give the gift of giving, and create a gift giving registry like no other, supporting Inspiring Stories during your special occasion.